fx89/acct/docs/workspace-requirements.md

 <br /><br />
 #### `WKS-01004` Save workspace
 Saves the workspace with the given `workspaceUUID`.
-If there is on `workspaceUUID` given, a new workspace is created.
+If there is no `workspaceUUID` given, a new workspace is created.

+Newly created workspaces are owned by the current user.
+SEC-01003 is called to register the workspace owner.

+For existing workspace, ownership is verified first.
+SEC-01001 is called to verify direct ownership of the workspace.

 Example request URLs:
 - `PUT http://acct.desolatetimelines.com/service/workspace/v1/workspaces?workspaceUUID=dd7617bf-9030-4f78-9991-c39923273d42`